niravcodes/niravcodes.github.io/_posts/2019-01-20-ambling-down-the-javascript-rabbit-hole.md

 ![](https://nirav.com.np/assets/img/sshot.png)

-I will talk more about this little project of mine on [another post](https://nirav.com.np/portfolio/humbird "Humbird - Project").
-For now, suffice it to say that I'm really enjoying this wonderland of javascript and all it's nuances and pitfalls.
+I will talk more about this little project of mine on [another post](https://nirav.com.np/project/humbird "Humbird - Project").
+For now, suffice it to say that I'm really enjoying this wonderland of javascript and all its nuances and pitfalls.
 I was a happy C++ programmer for a long time, and I had thought that I'd be uncomfortable giving up the control that C++ provided.
 Turns out I have no problems trading control for expression.

 I was also introduced to cloud computing around this time and I have been experimenting with various combinations of web technologies, tools and cloud services.
 I'm fascinated by all stuff, and I think the best thing to do now is to take a break from embedded electronics to dive into the cloud and web development (which incidentally aligns with my field of study as an computer engineer).